JulioJu/medicalCentre/README.md

 * If the port 8080 is already in use, exit with error code 2.
 * If you have forgotten to start MongoDB service, or if there is a problem to be connected to the database, the application exit with error code 3.
+* You should not have two same idSSN.
+My code check that idSSN should be UNIQUE.

 # Compilation